d3f4l7d/archresearch/README.md

 4. ibus
 5. libreoffice
 6. inkscape
+7. EB-Garamond
-7. freecad
+8. freecad
-8. kicad
+9. kicad
-9. vlc
+10. vlc
-10. jekyll
+11. jekyll

 > [!WARNING]
 > password will be needed for some steps in finallyyoushouldusegui.sh (around LO step).
 So, type it when that happens.